IBIC/neuropointillist/docs/usage.md

 `runme.slurm` This script will submit the job to the Slurm Workload manager.
 The job is an array job that includes as many tasks as you specified.
 You will get an email when your job has completed.
 At that point, you can then come back to this directory and type `make` to merge the output files.

+## Running a model using PBS Torque

+`Makefile` This file contains the rules for running each subjob and assembling the results.
+See description of the `Makefile` in *Running a model using SGE parallelism*, above.

+`pbsjob.bash` This is the job submission script for submitting the job to PBS. **Note that you must edit this file before submitting the job.** The defaults that are written here probably won't work for you;
+they are modeled after the University of Michigan's Flux cluster and should be thought of as placeholders.
+The first thing to change is the partition, which is set to `support_flux` by default.
+You will need to change this to a partition that you have access to on your system.
+Next, you need to specify the number of processors you will be using (`procs=`) and give a good estimate for the amount of memory, in MB, your job will use (`pmem=`).
+You can get a reasonable estimate by running `make` on your local machine to run one job sequentially.
+The `time` command will give you statistics on how much memory each job uses.
+You would probably want to look at the Maximum resident set size, which is given in KB (divide by about 1000 to obtain MB).
+Assuming your jobs are approximately the same size, you should be able to double or triple this and use that figure as an estimate.
+You also need to provide an estimate for the time you expect each job to take; it will be terminated if the job does not complete within that time.
+You can look at the elapsed wall clock time to get this estimate.
+The cluster might be slower on a single job than your desktop, so make sure to multiply this wall clock time to provide an estimate for the cluster.

+`runme.pbs` This script will submit the job to PBS.
+The job is an array job that includes as many tasks as you specified.
+You will get an email when your job has completed.
+At that point, you can then come back to this directory and type `make` to merge the output files.